johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Exam/exam.md

 <br/>

 The good news is that there will be no written exam.
-You will instead review one of the following papers that will account as your examination:
+You will instead review one of the following papers that will account for both mid-term and final exams:
 1. First Come First Served- The Impact of File Position on Code Review.
 [Link](https://dl.acm.org/doi/abs/10.1145/3540250.3549177)
 2. Leveraging Test Plan Quality to Improve Code Review Efficacy.
 [Link](https://dl.acm.org/doi/10.1145/3540250.3558952)
 3. Understanding Automated Code Review Process and Developer Experience in Industry.
 [Link](https://dl.acm.org/doi/abs/10.1145/3540250.3558950)